 Visualize Yourself As The Speaker

-Through this imagination method, you can reinforce what you want to look like, how you want to stand, and how you want to be perceived by your audience.
+Through this imagination method, you can reinforce what you want to look like, how you want to stand, and what you want your audience to think of you as.
 During the presentation, use the same visualization method.
 You can also redefine your audience; meaning, you can visualize the crowd as your “equal” and not as people who will evaluate you.
 Seeing them as judges will make you feel more anxious.

 You may visualize them as your friends and make eye contact around the room accordingly.
-Through this method of visualization, you can create a friendly atmosphere for the audience.
+This visualization technique allows you to make a friendly atmosphere for the audience.
 And, just like you would with friends, engage with them all throughout your presentation.
-You can share some experiences that they may relate to throughout your presentation as well.
+You could talk to them about some of your experiences they may relate to throughout your presentation as well.

 Don’t Talk Too Fast